Where to find death records

 In family history, finding your ancestor’s death record is essential for ‘finishing off’ your research into their life story.
 There are lots of different ways of finding proof of when and where someone died.
 These different sources should enable you to find your ancestor’s death record online.

 Legal registration of all births, marriages and deaths in England and Wales was introduced in 1837.
 The General Register Office (GRO) has an online index of all death records from 1837-1957 and 1984-2021.
-You can search it for your ancestor’s death record and order a copy of their death certificate, which costs £11 for a PDF or £15 for a print copy.
+You can search it for your ancestor’s death record and order a copy of their death certificate.
 Deaths from 1837 to 1887 are available as digital images for £2.50 and deaths from 1888 to 1957 are available as PDFs for £7.
 It’s important to order the certificate to make sure you’ve found the right person in the index, and this should provide the date, place and cause of death, the deceased’s occupation/marital status, and the informant’s name and address.
 Civil registration in Scotland was introduced in 1855 and Scottish death records are available on Scotland's civil records website, ScotlandsPeople.
 Scottish civil death records are more detailed because they also contain the name and profession of the deceased person's father and the mother's name and maiden name, which is useful for taking your family tree back to the next generation.

 Your ancestor’s probate record is a record of when they died and how their property was distributed.
 All wills from 1858 onwards are listed on the National Probate Calendar for England and Wales.
 Copies of wills cost just £1.50.
 Prior to 1858, many wealthier individuals in southern England and Wales had a will proved in the Prerogative Court of Canterbury, which also has surviving records online.